 The graphics closely mimic the legendary unit, with almost identical controls and configuration.

 Although it is free, it offers pretty decent sound quality.
 Ok, it might be a little dry for some, but nothing that a good EQ can’t fix.
-Definitely worth of trying.
+Definitely worth trying.

-9. EZDrummer 2 by Toontrack
+8. EZdrummer 2 by Toontrack

-EZ drummer 2 is another drum plugin from Toontrack, although it’s usually a lot cheaper than the ‘Superior Drummer’ Line.
+EZdrummer 2 is another drum plugin from Toontrack, although it’s usually a lot cheaper than the “Superior Drummer” line.

-It offers you sounds that you can just use right away, and if you’re just looking for something quick and easy to use, then EZ Drummer might be a nice option.
+EZdrummer has some great sounds, but you do not get as much control when it comes to processing and manipulation of the sound.
+It offers you sounds that you can use right away, and if you’re just looking for something quick and easy to use, then EZdrummer might be a nice option.

-However, if you really want to get in-depth into the possibilities of sounds, and the processing of the sounds, then EZ drummer might not have enough features for you when it comes to a paid plugin.
+However, if you really want to get in-depth into the possibilities of sounds and the processing of the sounds, then EZdrummer might not have enough features for you when it comes to a paid plugin.

-10. T-Rex 606 (Free)
+9. T-Rex 606 (Free)